tsuru/tsuru/README.md

 After that, all you need is create a user and authenticate to start creating apps and pushing code to them:

-    % tsuru user create youremail@gmail.com
+    % tsuru user-create youremail@gmail.com
     % tsuru login youremail@gmail.com

 Every command has a help, to access it, try:

     % tsuru help command

-Sometimes you also need help with a subcommand:

-    % tsuru help command subcommand

 Then, create a team:

-    % tsuru team create myteam
+    % tsuru team-create myteam

 Your user will be automatically added to this team.

 To create an app:

-    % tsuru app create myapp [framework]
+    % tsuru app-create myapp gunicorn

-The 'framework' parameter is optional, and defaults to 'django'.
 The available frameworks are listed at https://github.com/timeredbull/charms.

 The command output will return your the git remote url for your app, you should add it to your git repository:

     % git remote add tsuru git@tsuru.myhost.com:myapp.git